Table of Contents

 Trade credit is widely used worldwide.
 In fact, the World Trade Organization estimates that 80% to 90% of all world trade relies on trade credit in some capacity.
 It’s so widespread that it’s given rise to a type of financing called accounts receivable financing (also known as invoice financing).

-With invoice financing, a company that offers trade credit can get a loan based on their outstanding invoices, effectively enabling them to get paid early.
-When they receive payments from their customers, they give that money (plus a fee) to the financing company.
+With invoice financing, a company that offers trade credit can get a loan based on its outstanding invoices, effectively enabling it to get paid early.
+When it receives payments from its customers, it gives that money (plus a fee) to the financing company.

 Recommended: Understanding Business Liabilities